DFXswiss/api/infrastructure/Readme.md

 During first-time startup, LND is creating a self-signed TLS certificate in its root directory (`tls.key`, `tls.cert`).
 This self-signed certificate is also used for LNbits and ThunderHub.

+If a new self-signed certificate is to be created, the Lightning Node must be stopped and the existing certificate deleted.
+After restarting the node, a new self-signed certificate will be created automatically by the node.

 ## LNbits

 - https://github.com/lnbits/lnbits/blob/main/docs/guide/installation.md